House Democrats bring back Medicare-for-all, seeking to push Biden left

 “Throughout his campaign, the President did not support Medicare-for-all,” said a White House official, who spoke on the condition of anonymity to discuss a bill that had yet to be formally introduced.
 “He campaigned on his own plan and that is the plan the American people voted for.
 He is continuing to pursue his own plan, not Medicare-for-all.”

 The effort poses a predicament for a president who needs to hold his governing coalition together and who’s pledged to focus on “unity.”
-Allies fear the single-payer health care bill will distract from Biden’s other priorities, with many Democrats and independents saying they’d prefer to keep their private health plans and Republicans heavily opposed to the idea.
+Allies fear the single-payer health-care bill will distract from Biden’s other priorities, with many Democrats and independents saying they’d prefer to keep their private health plans and Republicans heavily opposed to the idea.

 “The polling for two years was very consistent,” added ALG Research’s John Anzalone, a pollster who advised Biden’s campaign.
 “The best way to approach this is to improve and build on the Affordable Care Act and pursue other health care steps … people are in love with their private health insurance.”